 November 10th, 2025

-<list> ElementTo make list interactions feel smoother and more natural, the <list> element now comes with default update animations.
-Whenever you add, remove, or update list items, transition effects are automatically applied—no extra code needed.
+<list> UpdatesThe <list> element now includes default update animations out of the box.
+When you add, remove, or update list items, smooth transitions are applied automatically—no extra code needed.

 |